MathewKeeling/GitCloner/README.md

                                             |_|
 ```

-This repository contains the GitLab-Helper utility, a versatile Python script designed to streamline the process of managing GitLab repositories.
+This repository contains the `glh.py` file, a versatile Python script designed to streamline the process of managing GitLab repositories.

 ## Prerequisites